benflock/mackintoshsecurity.com/reference/user_stories.md

 - I am presented wth a friendly feedback message, indicating it's success.
 - the feedback message gently fades away after 3 seconds.

 ##As the administrator
 ####when I login
 - I am directed to an administration page.
 - localStorage remembers my authentication.
-- I am redirected to the administration page in future visits to the home page.
+- I am automatically redirected to the admin page in future visits to the home page.

 ####when I visit that administration page
 - I can see the current schedule.
+- I can see days that have shifts highlighted on the current schedule.
+- I can see days with unassigned shifts highlighted in red.
 - I can add employees.
-- I can click navigate to scheduling, the handbook, or specific days in the current schedule.
+- I can click navigate to scheduling, the handbook, or logout with one click.
+- I can navigate to specific day pages by clicking in the current schedule.

 ####when I visit scheduling
 - I can see the current schedule.